sugarlabs/record-activity/README.md

 How to integrate?
 =================

-Record depends on Python, [Sugar Toolkit for GTK+ 3](https://github.com/sugarlabs/sugar-toolkit-gtk3), GStreamer 1, and GTK+ 3.
+Record depends on Python, [Sugar Toolkit for GTK+ 3](https://github.com/sugarlabs/sugar-toolkit-gtk3), and PyGObject bindings for GStreamer 1 and GTK+ 3.

 Record is started by [Sugar](https://github.com/sugarlabs/sugar).